shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

 Next steps:
+- get write action to work. it is broken on my end.

-- should be using a reducer thing in provider states to make that less ugly
+- should be using a reducer thing in provider states to make that less ugly.
 - make bonded -> connected work, without initiating the system connection in nrf connect.
-- add event handeler for disconnect events in the ble manager.
-- get write action to work. seems to not be completing successfully right now. but I'm not certain that is my on my end, rather than on the end of nrf connect, since that app is super jank. might want to just go striaght to the pi, if that's up and running.
+- add event handeler for disconnect events in the ble manager.is super jank. might want to just go striaght to the pi, if that's up and running.
 - figure out how to encode/decode data being sent and read.

 - general UI cleanup and refactor.
 - should have radial buttons for "top left", "top right", etc for positions. instead of x/y coordinates.

-- !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!

 - decide on exact data format we'll be sending. probably per-module info.
 - implement data sending protocol, probably across multiple characteristics.
 - implement UI to send data to the device via a form submission.

-- implement a nice UI page where you can drag and resize rectangles.
+maybe:
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.
 - persist info about devices and/or user states. store stuff to "disk".